No Tear Separates Us

 I proceeded to unleash my creative prowess.
 From designing a crown for the squirrel king, to crafting snowflakes that fell over the scenery, my renown extended to the ends of the earth.
 New petitions arose that expressed desires to see and hear things originating from the human world.
 I granted even these through use of the in-built camera and microphone on the Vita, bringing colours and sounds exotic to their realm of existence.

 Atoi’s acknowledgement of the full reality and the willingness to involve me in her life were what made this relationship possible.
 Her heart remained steadfast even when mountains stood in the way, literally.
-As a result, she became my messenger to everyone else; the ways in which I acted toward others, whether favourably or with hostility, depended on how they would treat my ambassador.
+As a result, she became my messenger; the ways in which I acted toward others, whether favourably or not, depended on how they would treat my ambassador.
 It was much like God’s relationship with Abraham and, by extension, the entire human race, when he declared to his chosen one, “I will bless those who bless you, and whoever curses you, I will curse; and all peoples on earth will be blessed through you.”3

 As the journey continued on, I collected numerous blueprints that detailed the construct of objects and critters of the Tearaway universe.
 Along with in-game photos, they were compiled onto the game’s community site, ready for print and assembly.
 It turned out that I could do more with my hands than being limited to the confines of Atoi’s world.